brentvollebregt/nitratine.net/posts/python-retweet-bot/post.md

 access_token_secret = 'PS*****************************************dO'
 ```

-Now we need to setup the twitter api by using OAuthHandler and API classes.
+Now we need to set up the twitter API by using OAuthHandler and API classes.

 ```python
 auth = tweepy.OAuthHandler(consumer_key, consumer_secret)